claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

 - Youtube (free if you have gmail account)
 - Shotcut (free on windows desktop)

-## Creating nicely formatted snippets of code for slides etc
+## Creating nicely formatted code snippets for slides etc

 - One good tool for snippets of code is [carbon.now](https://carbon.now.sh/)
   - It can be fiddly if you want to correct mistakes (because you can’t necessarily reverse engineer back to code from rendered image)